mark-hoy/f-engrave/README.md

 >    http://www.scorchworks.com/Fengrave/fengrave.html

+--
+This is a Fork of the excellent work by stephenhouser for OSX.

+This version was tested with V1.75 of F-Engrave and needed a patch to include pyclipper in the requirements.txt file.

+Seem to work on my M1 MacMini on OSX Ventura 13.4.1, but I am new to using the program.

+Python 3.11.4

+--

 This fork is merely to add packaging for OSX systems, creating a clickable 'Applicaion' that can be installed on any OSX system.
 This eliminates having to run F-Engrave from a Terminal prompt.